n1xyz/handbook/tools.md

 - [TypeScript](https://www.typescriptlang.org/) is used for frontend work, preferred over JavaScript.

-- [Solidity](https://docs.soliditylang.org/) is used for smart contracts developed against the Ethereum Virtual Machine.

 - [Nix](https://nix.dev/) is used for managing development environments, tooling, and provisioning software during deployments.